CrovaxTheCursed/CrovaxTheCursed/README.md

 # Crovax Domain

 ### Projects and such, ranging from Malware Reverse Engingeering, Memory Analysis and Machine Learning.
-### Don't expect much, as I, have no clue what I'm doing. :grin:
+### Don't expect much, as I have no clue what I'm doing. :grin:

 > "Stay awhile and listen"
 >-- Deckard Cain